-Continuing Education and professional development classes are offered to those trained for the workforce but who need re-certification and/or additional certifications and those who need to upgrade their skills to meet the everchanging demands of the workplace.
+Continuing Education and professional development classes are offered to those trained for the workforce but who need re-certification and/or additional certifications and those who need to upgrade their skills to meet the ever-changing demands of the workplace.
 NOTE: All classes must meet a minimum student enrollment requirement.

-Adult Education refunds will be issued on a semester/term basis if a student is:

-- No show - Dropped within six (6) days of inactivity and no gains
+Adult Education refunds will be issued on a semester/term basis if a student is a no show or is dropped within six (6) days of inactivity and no gains.